fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/data-engine/pagination.md

 heading: Pagination
 ---

-Extract data only from a specific page and return the resultant data into another instance of the DataModel.
+Extract data only from a specific page and return the resultant data into another instance of the `DataModel`.

 #### Set page size